 Risky investments such as options, or rights but not obligations to either buy or sell a stock in the future.
 The cool thing about options is the fact that you know the downside beforehand (the cost of the option), although, you don’t know the upside (as Taleb puts it “The sky is the limit”).

 While this strategy can be used in investing, it can also be used in other domains of life.
 The interesting theory coming from Taleb’s book is intriguing since it can be expanded to the point of making yourself “antifragile” to life.
 This new word coined by Taleb differs from robustness.
 Indeed, while robust things are resistant, “antifragile” things, gain from disorder.
 In an uncertain, extremistan world, becoming antifragile can be the answer and solution to life’s meanest problems.

 The Four-Week MBA is an online community.
 The article above is not meant as an investment advise, but rather as an educational article.
-For investment advises consulting an investment professional.
+For investment advise consult an investment professional.

 The resources you need to get started with your business model:

 - What Is a Business Model?
 30 Successful Types of Business Models You Need to Know